AryaDSingh/Java-Sudoku-Group-Project-CMPT-276/Iteration2.md

 ## Tablet User
-> As a Tablet user I want sudoku game to adjust its font size to according to the bigscreen and display the longer words in the cells
+> As a language learner practing at home, I want sudoku game to adjust its font size so it is better displayed for my tablets larger screen

-Students who want to use the sudoku app at home on their tablets will not have difficulty reading longer words because of the bigger size of the screen.
-When the userw will open the app on the bigger screen it will detect it automatically to display cells longer in length and show the words clearly which might not be possible on the phone.
+When the user opens the app on their tablets the app will automatically display cells in a larger font, resulting in the words in each cell being displayed in a larger and more convenient manner.
+Language learners who would like to use the sudoku app on their tablets will not have difficulty reading longer words because of the bigger size of the fonts on the screen.

 <img src="img/Tablet.png">

 > As a vocabulary learner taking the bus, I want to use my phone in landscape mode for Sudoku vocabulary practice, so that longer words are displayed in a larger font than standard mode.

-As a new language learner, user will have to see the words in bigger format to better understand them so when the user change orientation of the phone in landscape mode the cell width will increase with the font size of the words in it.
+For language learner users who prefer to use landscape mode, the app will detect the orientation of the user's device and accordingly, display some words(longer ones)in a more convenient(larger)font.

 <img src="img/Lnagscape.png">